Obituary of James F. "Tim" Sigwart II

 In lieu of flowers, donations may be made in Tim’s memory to Friends of The Pittsburgh Fisher House, either online at www.pittsburghfisherhouse.org/donate or by mail at 3945 Forbes Avenue, Box 240, Pittsburgh, PA 15213.
 This is a place which provides free housing for families of Veterans who are hospitalized at the Pittsburgh VA Hospital.

-Send condolences online at www.hastingsfuneralhome.comTo send flowers to the family of James Sigwart II, please visit Tribute Store
+Send condolences online at www.hastingsfuneralhome.comTo send flowers to the family or plant a tree in memory of James Sigwart II, please visit Tribute Store